DamirLuketic/categories_posts/readme.md

-Application for creating post by category and show created a post.
+Application for creating post by category and show created post.

 Each post can have an image, and will show in own post group.